samsung-cnct/solas-chart/README.md

 ## Releases

 Releases are currently done manually, by pushing a tag to a certain state of master.
 A release will be cut when it is determined to be useful.
-Each new solas-container repository will be automatically tagged with `v0.0.0` on github.
 Since helm charts may not include a "v" in their version tag, but Github tags require it, the v is removed automatically during the publish stage of the CI run.